 Since their commitments on two degrees last year, for every $1 invested in renewables, Westpac has loaned $11.60 to fossil fuels, ANZ $10.10 and CommBank $4.25.

-Market Forces is calling on customers of the big four banks to join us on the 8th of October as we send a message loud and clear that while they fail to live up to their climate change commitments, while they continue to finance fossil fuels to the tune of billions of dollars each year, their customers will take their money elsewhere.
+Market Forces is calling on customers of the big four banks to put them on notice to send a message loud and clear that while they fail to live up to their climate change commitments, while they continue to finance fossil fuels to the tune of billions of dollars each year, their customers will take their money elsewhere.

 To date, customers worth over $500 million in savings alone have put their bank “on notice”, warning that unless the banks stop lending to fossil fuels, customers will take their business elsewhere.